 - When people are in search mode they look for patterns and so ensure these patterns remain clear and prominent (e.g. keywords and images).

-- When using email to drive traffic to your site ensure you customise and have consistent content on your landing page that relates back to the email content.
+- When using email marketing to drive traffic to your site ensure you customise and have consistent content on your landing page that relates back to the email content.

 Conversion marketing – Glossary of Conversion Marketing.